Best Resume Formats for 2025 (with 10+ Templates!)

 Your resume layout matters.

+Before diving into specific formats, let’s cover some universal resume formatting rules.
 Here are the standard rules you should follow when formatting a resume:

 • Set one-inch margins on all four sides.
 This keeps your resume neat and ensures that you don’t have large, stretched blocks of text that look unprofessional.